philipqnguyen/portfolio/README.md

 Articles belong to Users (also known as Authors), and Users has many Articles.

+## Authorization w/ Pundit

+Uses Pundit to create authorization policies.

+- Editors have all powers to create, edit, destroy, and publish articles
+- Authors have the power to create, and edit their own articles
+- Visitors can only read published articles

 ![](http://i6.photobucket.com/albums/y242/ffmegaman/ScreenShot2014-09-22at113932PM.png "Screenshot of project show page")

 ![](http://i6.photobucket.com/albums/y242/ffmegaman/ScreenShot2014-09-18at125120AM.png "Screenshot of Article index page")